How to Research a Soldier who Served in the British Army in WW1

 How the British Army was Structured

 - Structure of the British Army in World War One: Learn the difference between a Battalion and a Brigade in my helpful guide.

 - Structure of a British Infantry Battalion: A guide to how a British infantry battalion was structured.

 - Why a Soldier is not with a Local Regiment: An article explaining why a man from Dorset could end up in a Highland Regiment.

-- The WW1 Memorial Plaque: How the plaque was created, and an explanation of its symbolic design.
+- The WW1 Memorial Plaque: How the plaque was created and an explanation of its many symbols.

 - The Silver War Badge: A guide explaining what a Silver War Badge is, where to find the records, and what information they contain.

 - The Territorial Force Imperial Service Badge: Learn about this short-lived badge with identifies the wearer as a Territorial.

 - Overseas Service Chevrons: Have a look at a soldier’s right sleeve, does he have small chevrons showing?

 - WW1 Wound Stripes: Have a look at a soldier’s left sleeve to see if they are wearing a wound stripe.
 This article will explain what they were and why they are useful.

 Below are the medals issued to my great-great-grandfather Albert Bryant who served with the Army Veterinary Corps during the First World War.
 Both the box and the medals contained all the information I needed to start my research into his WW1 service.
 The medals are impressed with Albert’s service number, rank and unit: SE-26482.
 Private.
 Albert Bryant.
 Army Veterinary Corps.